pavelsaman/pavelsaman.github.io/_posts/2019-09-28-cache-http-request-headers-and-browser-differences.md

 Different browsers behave differently in terms of caching and sent cache HTTP headers.
 It needs to be taken into account when e.g. testing since it matters a lot where I get a resource from.

 Chromium, Opera, and Brave browsers seem to behave the same when it comes down to caching and cache HTTP request headers.
 Otter Browser doesn't seem to use resource version at all and seem to use less caching than the other browsers.
-Firefox and Pale Moon seem to utilize 200 cache response in one particular situation, so the display a resource with no network traffic at all.
+Firefox, Pale Moon and Otter Browser seem to utilize 200 cache response in one particular situation, so they display a resource with no network traffic at all.

 It'd be interesting to see other browsers as well, namely IE and Edge, but my current OS platform doesn't allow me to do so.
 I might go into this topic later as well, so come and see if I have an update.